RainbowResort/coppermine/devel/README.txt

 Question:  Does my webserver support Coppermine?

-Answer:  You need to have a webserver (Apache 2.0.50 recommended), PHP 4.1.0 or newer (4.3.10 recommended, 5.xx not recommended at this time), and MySQL 3.23.23 or newer (4.0.20 recommended).
+Answer:  You need to have a webserver (Apache 1.3.x or above.
+Apache 2.0.x also works well), PHP 4.1.0 or newer (4.3.10 recommended, 5.xx also works well), and MySQL 3.23.23 or newer (4.0.20 recommended).
 You also need either GD 1.xx or 2.xx (2.xx recommended) or ImageMagick installed.
 GD normally comes bundled with PHP;
 ImageMagick must be installed by your webhost.